chichitonaru/psychtoday/README.md

 * Selenium
 * requests (python library)

+I have included the chromedriver for Mac in the repo, but it requires that Chrome be installed on the host system running the tests.
+The only setup that should be required to run the UI tests should be to have Chrome installed if it isn't already.
+If the Chrome on the host machine doesn't match the chromedriver I've included in the repo, the matching chromedriver will need to be downloaded on the host system, too.
+* Initially, I had planned to run the UI tests in Docker to alleviate these dependencies, but was having difficulty getting the tests to run inside the container.
+* I was able to spin up a container with the dependencies (Chrome, chromedriver, python, selenium, the test files, etc.), but the tests wouldn't run and output any results.

 ### Running the API Test Suite
-* In order to run the API Test Suite, from the root "psychtoday" folder, change directories to the "api challenge" folder and simply run the bash script:
+* In order to run the API Test Suite, from the root "psychtoday" folder, change directories to the "api_challenge" folder and simply run the bash script:
 ```bash
 ./test_api.sh
 ```